Rapidly Learning Soft Robot Control via Implicit Time-Stepping: Methodology

 \section{Methodology}

-In this section, we briefly go over \textsc{DisMech}'s elastic energy formulation and our control formulation.
-For brevity, we will exclude the full equations of motion and the formulation of external forces such as contact.
-These can be read about in detail in the original \textsc{DisMech} paper~\citep{choi_dismech}.
+In this section, we summarize the elastic energy formulation of \textsc{DisMech} and the control parameterization used in our learning framework.
+For brevity, we omit the full equations of motion and external-force models, including contact, and refer the reader to the original \textsc{DisMech} paper~\cite{choi_dismech} for details.